menu icon

 Jump to Recipe

-Our Reese’s Frankenstein cookies are just plain fun!
-A rich, chocolatey cookie topped with a Halloween Reese’s Franken-cup and decorated to look like Frankenstein!
-This post contains an affiliate link.
+These easy Frankenstein cookies are just plain fun!
+A rich, chocolatey cookie topped with a Halloween peanut butter cup and decorated to look like Frankenstein!

 You might also like our Halloween brownie pops, our Halloween Rice Krispies Treat pops, or our deep dish Halloween cookies!